marpple/rune/docs/api/view.md

 ): InstanceType<T> | null;
 ```

-It returns one subView drawn inside the parent element found by the selector.
+Returns a single subView drawn inside a parent element found using the selector.

 ## subViewsIn()